A Complete Guide to Youth Sports Participation for Parents

 Age-Appropriate Youth Sports Activities

-Signing your child up for suitable activities based on their age and development has positive effects on their athletic careers going forward.
+One of your roles as a youth sports parent is signing your child up for suitable activities based on their age and development.
 When planning their level of youth sports participation, consider their age and what activities may or may not be appropriate yet.

 Ages 2 to 5